tdunning/MicroSpice/examples/xmit-filter/README.md

 in stock.
 The required software is not complex, either.
 The setup of the optimizer is about a dozen lines of code including the circuit definition and the parts inventory is about three dozen lines (your parts box is probably bigger than mine).
-The process doesn't take a high-performance computer, either.
-It takes about 20 seconds on a laptop to run the optimization.
-It's all open source, too, so you can add code to implement special capabilities that you need.
+The entire optimization takes about 20 seconds on a laptop to run the optimization.
+Since the entire system is open source you can add code to implement special capabilities that you need.